Search By First Name of the HOFers

 After retiring, he briefly coached and later worked in public service.
 Haines was inducted into the National Baseball Hall of Fame in 1970 by the Veterans Committee and later joined the Cardinals’ Hall of Fame.

-Haines's Awards and Records
+Haines' Awards and Honors

 - 3× World Series champion (1926, 1931, 1934)